Recognising Choking and When to Act

 Complete Blockage

 A complete airway blockage is a life-threatening situation.
+Understanding the signs and symptoms of complete obstruction choking is critical.
 Signs include:

 - Silent gasping or no sound at all